weisyn/go-weisyn/README_EN.md

 - ❌ **External side effects problem**: 50 nodes = 50 database operations = Database crash
 - ❌ **Atomicity limitation**: Only supports single transactions, cannot support long-transaction business processes
 - ❌ **High integration cost**: Requires large-scale transformation of traditional business systems

+This is the fundamental reason why blockchain has been stuck in cryptocurrency trading for over a decade and cannot truly serve enterprise applications.

 ---